When We All Fall Asleep, Where Do We Go?: Lyrics and vocals

-Lyrically, the album deals with the hopes and fears of contemporary youth, touching on themes of drug addiction, heartbreak, climate change, mental health and suicide.
-In an interview with Zane Lowe, Eilish explained that the album was largely inspired by lucid dreaming and night terrors, revealing that it "is basically what happens when you fall asleep," hence its title, and stated at an earlier interview that it "is basically supposed to be a bad dream, or a good dream". i-D writer Jack Hall noted that in order to deal with the record's serious subject matter in a less portentous manner, Eilish writes with humor and horror in a manner similar to memes.
-Despite this, it is unclear whether the experiences found in the lyrics are her own, since she often distances herself from the content of her songs.
-The singer explained to Rolling Stone that she and her brother "like writing from other people's perspectives," elaborating that half of the songs on the album "are fictional and half are things [she] was going through, and no one will ever know which is which."
-In 2021, Eilish stated that the album was "almost all fictional".

 Songs

 The album's opening track, "!!!!!!!", is a short intro in which Eilish slurps saliva from her Invisalign aligners and announces that "this is the album", before she and her brother descend into laughter.
 O'Connell explained that it served to "find a sense of humor" amidst the "heaviness" of the album.
-The following track, "Bad Guy", is a pop-trap song which uses a bass, a kick-drum and amplified finger snaps in its production.
+The following track, "Bad Guy", is a pop-trap song which uses a bass, a kick-drum, and amplified finger snaps in its production.
 The song's lyrics feature Eilish taunting her partner, while suggesting that she is the "bad guy" rather than him.
 Eilish was inspired to write "Xanny" after attending a party at which her friends "kept throwing up, kept drinking more," consequently becoming "completely not who they were".
-While recording the song, Eilish and her brother created a sound inspired by a girl blowing cigarette smoke in the former's face alongside a drum kit and a jazz-inspired loop in order to replicate the feeling of being "in secondhand smoke".
+While recording the song, Eilish and her brother created a sound inspired by a girl blowing cigarette smoke in the former's face alongside a drum kit and a jazz-inspired loop to replicate the feeling of being "in secondhand smoke".